gsampler9/gSampler/readme.md

 # gSampler: Efficient GPU-Based Graph Sampling for Graph Learning

+This repository contains the source code for the SOSP23 paper titled "gSampler: General and Efficient GPU-based Graph Sampling for Graph Learning".

 `gSampler` is a high-performance GPU-based graph sampling technology specifically designed for graph learning.
 It utilizes the "Extract-Compute-Select-Finalize" (ECSF) model for single-layer graph sampling and provides matrix-centric APIs that are user-friendly and intuitive.

 To optimize the application of various sampling algorithms on different datasets, `gSampler` incorporates data flow graphs and introduces several optimizations, including: